jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/interface-settings.rst

     networks.

     .. note::
-        For the |prod-os| OpenStack application this is used for the IPv6 Address of |VXLAN| tunnel endpoints for use with |VXLAN| data networks.
+        For the |prod-os| application this is used for the IPv6 Address of |VXLAN| tunnel endpoints for use with |VXLAN| data networks.

     **Disabled**